NormanLo4319/Food-Enviroment-Project/README.md

 - Yelp API (https://www.yelp.com/developers)

 ## Methodology:
-Several hypothesis testings are performed in this project to investigate the correlation between food environment and health outcomes.
+Several hypothesis testings were used in this project to investigate the correlation between food environment and health outcomes.
 ### Level 1: Independence t-Test
 Objective: Find any statistical significant difference between average ratio and high ratio counties.
 ### Level 2: ANOVA